genome/gms/README.md

     git clone https://github.com/genome/gms.git
     cd gms
-    make vminit     # install virtualbox and vagrant make vm         # logs into the VM, and installs the system
+    make vminit     # install virtualbox and vagrant, and a Ubuntu 12.04 VM vagrant ssh     # log into the VM make

-Assuming all went well you should now be able to log in as follows:
+Assuming all went well you should now be able to log in as follows from the host in the current directory:

     vagrant ssh